jhk29/schedulerBuddy/README.md

 # Scheduler Buddy

-**Scheduler Buddy** is a MERN stack scheduler web application that is currently in development.
+**Scheduler Buddy** is a MERN stack scheduler web application that is currently under development.

 ---